What should an investor pitch deck include?

 You’ll then have access to real-time quantifiable indications of whether a new version of your deck is outperforming the current version of your deck.

-Part of that response can and should involve DocSend—when you hear a “no” from a venture capitalist, you can simply disable their link.
+Any startup founder will tell you that hearing “no” from investors is more common than hearing “yes.”
+So when you hear a “no” from a venture capitalist, you can simply disable the link you sent them.
 All other links will stay fully functional—only investors with disabled links will lose access to your pitch deck.

 To disable a link, click the toggle located near the link settings—this will immediately remove viewing access to all recipients.
 You can also delete a link by accessing the link settings, which will delete all associated visitor data.
 Since deleted links remove viewing data and are unretrievable, we recommend disabling content instead of deleting whenever possible.
 Alternatively, you could set the shared link to your startup pitch deck to expire after a specified time period.